-Life may not give you a second chance to reset everything; every mistake you have made in life.
+Life may not give you a second chance to reset everything, every mistake you have made in life.
 But WordPress does; WordPress lets you reset everything in your website and let you go back to how it was when you first installed it.

 Resetting saves you from installation hassle and thus saves your time.
 In this post, I am going to show you how to reset a WordPress website.
 Follow the whole post, then reset your own WordPress site by yourself.
-Let’s begin then.

-Why Reset WordPress Website Of Yours?
+Why Reset WordPress Website of Yours?

 Resetting a website allows you to restore your site to its default settings.
 It’s quite a similar process to restore your phone back to factory settings.
 There are numerous situations where you might want to reset a WordPress website.